-Are you interested in making a living designing video games?
+Are you interested in making a living designing video game?
 Designing video games can be a very exciting and rewarding career.
 However, it will also take a lot of work and can be very stressful.
 You will need to spend time developing the skills you need and working your way to success in the industry.
 Also, you may need to work long hours to meet deadlines or solve complex problems.

 What Specialty Do You Want to Pursue?